MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/manage-mirrored-sql-servers.md

 ms.topic:  article
 ms.prod:  system-center
 ms.technology: data-protection-manager
-MonikerRange: sc-dpm-2019||sc-dpm-2016
 ---

-# Manage mirrored SQL servers
+# Back up mirrored SQL servers with DPM

 System Center – Data Protection Manager (DPM) protects SQL Server databases and clusters that use SQL Server mirroring technology.
 This support does not translate into any major changes in the procedure to protect or recover SQL Server databases in DPM.

- following sections will call out any changes in procedure.
+Following sections call out any changes in the procedure:

 ## Before you begin